 On the basis of the Agreement on the Free Movement of Persons between the European Union and Switzerland, the EFTA Convention and the Switzerland-UK Social Security Agreement, persons who live in the EU, Iceland, Norway or the UK and work in Switzerland (e.g. cross-border workers) are also subject to compulsory insurance in Switzerland.

 The obligation of insurance extends to unemployed family members unless they are subject to compulsory health insurance in their country of residence.
 Family members include the spouse and children until the completed age of 18 and full-aged children entitled to aliments.

 The insurance begins with the taking up of an economic activity in Switzerland.

 Persons with residence in the EU/EFTA/UK are subject to compulsory health insurance if they receive a Swiss pension from the federal old-age and survivors’s insurance (AHV), disability insurance (IV), military insurance (MV), accident insurance (UV) or occupational benefit plan (BV).
 Within the scope of BV this is also valid for lumpsum payments if the official retirement age is reached.

 The examination of the insurance obligation is regulated by the cantons.
 Every canton is responsible for the examination of the insurance obligation of its own inhabitants and border workers.

-Additionally the Gemeinsame Einrichtung KVG decides on requests of exemption from compulsory health insurance of pensioners an their family members with residence in the EU, Iceland or Norway.
+Additionally the Gemeinsame Einrichtung KVG decides on requests of exemption from compulsory health insurance of pensioners an their family members with residence in a state with an option right.
 You can find detailed information under pensioners.